 Communities meet in the same park every week to allow families to observe seasonal changes, become comfortable in their outdoor classrooms, and take a closer look at nature through continued exposure to the same area.

-The BU activities and educational philosophy is designed with three developmental stages in mind.
+BU activities and educational philosophy are designed with three developmental stages in mind.
 We’ve found that children of different ages have different learning methods.

 We believe parents are the teachers, so our activities are designed to be a starting point for your family to explore more.
 Our nature journals and members section has additional activity ideas and lessons for you to explore deeper into each weekly theme.
 Community leaders facilitate activities but we leave the learning to the kids and teaching to the parents.

 Barefoot University believes meeting in all types of weather builds resilient, well-rounded kids.
 We only cancel forest school if there is a severe weather alert (ie: tornadoes) or lightning.
 Have you ever heard the saying, “There is no bad weather, only bad clothing.”?
 We believe that!
 Always dress for the weather and don’t skip out because it’s too wet or too cold.
 Some of our best forest school days happened on less than perfect weather days.

 Just like nature has natural rhythms, Barefoot University has four yearly rhythms we rotate through.
 Each one is named after an element of nature and weekly activities all align with the element.
 We meet 36 weeks a year and our rhythms are broken into three 12 week cycles with different areas of focus within the rhythm.
 Learning is based on the yearly rhythms plus the natural changes of each season.
 This gives your child the opportunity to go more in-depth, spark interests in different sciences, and gain a better understanding of the elements and seasons over time.

 Every four years, we start over again with new activities.
 This repetition helps set the foundation for every level of learning through experience and play.